 How to Get to the Dordogne

-While it is possible to get a train from Paris to Dordogne, it is far from the most desirable option.
-There are no TGV trains straight to Périgueux so journeys from Paris often take between 4.5 and 5.5 hours.
-A better alternative is to get the TGV high speed train down to Bordeaux and then we’ll hire a car from there.
-If you don’t need to go to Paris at all, fly directly in to Bordeaux or Toulouse and hire the car from there – you will be at a 2 to 3 hour drive from Dordogne, with a lot to see along the way.
+Dordogne is more than 300 miles away from Paris in the South West of France.
+While it is possible to get a train from Paris to Dordogne, this is a less convenient option.
+There are no direct TGV trains to Périgueux, so journeys from Paris often take between 4.5 and 5.5 hours.
+We recommend taking the TGV high-speed train down to Bordeaux and pick up your hire car from there.
+Alternatively, if you don't want to spend time in Paris, fly directly in to Bordeaux or Toulouse.
+From there you will only have a 2-3 hour drive to Dordogne, with plenty to see along the way.

 Make your own savory picnic lunch from one of Dordogne farmers markets